|Cale Green Farm and Park

 A directory of 1896 shows Miss L. L. Johnson as head mistress, but by 1902 she had been replaced as head by Miss Edith Mary Sewell, born in Newcastle-on-Tyne in 1869, daughter of John Sewell who was the first headmaster at Middlesbrough High School for boys which which opened in 1870, and by 1901 was living in retirement with his wife Hannah at North Langrigge, Bowness-on-Windermere.
 The 1911 census has Miss Sewell living and 54 Edenhurst Road, Mile End, Stockport with her housekeeper Mabel Annie Dewdney, daughter of a Solicitor's Clerk from London.
 She served as headmistress until her retirement in 1925, when she moved to Switzerland, reportedly living in a house once used by famous art critic John Ruskin.
 She later returned to Britain where she died in Hastings in 1955.

 The new school building in red facing brick and Darley Dale stone, which cost £14,561 plus £1,160 for furniture, was designed by London-based architects Spalding and Spalding, who specialised in school work.
 The partners were Henry Spalding (1839-1910) and his son Reginald H Spalding.
 Henry Spalding, with an earlier partner Alfred William Stephens Cross, had designed the Technical School building in Sackville Street, Manchester, which later became the main building of UMIST.
-The building of private Stockport Grammar School on the Buxton Road in Davenport, opened in 1916 to replace an older building Stockport town centre, was also a Spalding and Spalding design.
+The private Stockport Grammar School on the Buxton Road in Davenport, opened in 1916 to replace an older building Stockport town centre, was also a Spalding and Spalding design.
 Henry Spalding never saw either school building completed as he died in 1910.
 A young architect, Ernest Theakston of London, was also involved in the work at Cale Green.

 An advertisement in the Stockport Advertiser of 3 August 1910 announced that the new building would open in the Autumn Term, and the headmistress would be at the school from 17 September to admit new pupils.
 A formal opening ceremony took place on 13 October; Henry Bell junior, described as 'one of those connected with the early history of the ... school' was there to make an encouraging speech.
 Although a council-run school, parents were required to contribute financially.
 The school operated successfully for many years; 'Heathfield' and its playing fields were added to the school in 1946.
 A pupil who became something of a celebrity was Joan Bakewell, later a TV presenter, who served as Head Girl.
 She told the press in 2012: 'The school was staggeringly strict, with many rules, so I wasn’t much of a rebel.
 I was once given detention for talking too much, and had to write "I must not talk in class" 100 times.'
 Memories of life at the school in wartime inspired her novel All the Nice Girls whose plot is inspired by the true story of how. during World War II, the school 'adopted' a ship.